Ludwig Michael Schwanthaler: Biography

 Owing to the magnitude and multitude of the sculptural commissions they turned out, over-pressure and haste in design and workmanship brought down the quality of the art.
 The works of Schwanthaler in Munich are so many and miscellaneous that they can only be briefly indicated.
 The Neues Palais is peopled with his statues: the throne-room has twelve imposing gilt bronze figures 10 feet high; the same palace is also enriched with a frieze and with sundry other decorations modelled and painted from his drawings.
 The sculptor, like his contemporary painters, received help from trained pupils, one of whom, Anton Dominik Fernkorn, went on to have a very successful career in Vienna.
 The same prolific artist also furnished Munich's Alte Pinakothek with twenty-five marbles commemorating great painters; likewise he supplied a composition for the pediment of the exhibition building facing the Glyptothek, and executed sundry figures for the public library and the hall of the marshals.

-Sacred art lay outside his ordinary routine, yet in the churches of St Ludwig and St Mariahilf he gave proof of the widest versatility.
-The Ruhmeshalle afforded further gauge of unexampled power of production; here alone is work which, if adequately studied, might have occupied a lifetime; ninety-two metopes, and, conspicuously, the colossal but feeble figure of Bavaria, 60 ft. high, rank among the boldest experiments.
-A short life of forty-six years did not permit serious undertakings beyond the Bavarian capital, yet time was found for the groups within the north pediment of the Walhalla, Regensburg, and also for numerous portrait statues, including those of Mozart, Jean Paul, Goethe and Shakespeare.
+Although sacred art was not a major focus of his career, he produced works for the churches of St. Ludwig and St. Mariahilf, demonstrating his engagement with religious subjects.
+His most extensive project was the Ruhmeshalle in Munich, for which he created ninety-two metopes and contributed to the monumental figure of Bavaria, standing approximately 60 feet (18 m) high.
+Despite his relatively short life, he also completed the sculptural groups for the north pediment of the Walhalla at Regensburg and produced numerous portrait statues, including depictions of Mozart, Jean Paul, Goethe, and Shakespeare.

 Schwanthaler died in Munich in 1848, and willed to the Munich Academy all his models and studies, which formed the Schwanthaler Museum.
 He is buried in the Alter Südfriedhof in Munich.